mlswg/mls-protocol/draft-ietf-mls-protocol.md

     handshake ratchet.

 * Construct a GroupInfo reflecting the new state:
-  * Group ID, epoch, tree, confirmed transcript hash, interim transcript hash, and group context extensions from the new state
-  * The confirmation_tag from the FramedContentAuthData object
+  * Set the `group_id`, `epoch`, `tree`, `confirmed_transcript_hash`,
+    `interim_transcript_hash`, and `group_context_extensions` fields to reflect
+    the new state.
+  * Set the `confirmation_tag` field to the value of the corresponding field in the FramedContentAuthData object.
-  * Other extensions as defined by the application
+  * Add any other extensions as defined by the application.
-  * Optionally derive an external keypair as described in {{key-schedule}}
+  * Optionally derive an external key pair as described in {{key-schedule}}.
-    (required for External Commits, see {{joining-via-external-commits}})
+    (required for External Commits, see {{joining-via-external-commits}}).
-  * Sign the GroupInfo using the member's private signing key
+  * Sign the GroupInfo using the member's private signing key.
-  * Encrypt the GroupInfo using the key and nonce derived from the `joiner_secret` for the new epoch (see {{joining-via-welcome-message}})
+  * Encrypt the GroupInfo using the key and nonce derived from the `joiner_secret`. for the new epoch (see {{joining-via-welcome-message}}).

 * For each new member in the group:
-  * Identify the lowest common ancestor in the tree of the new member's leaf node and the member sending the Commit
+  * Identify the lowest common ancestor in the tree of the new member's leaf node and the member sending the Commit.
-  * If the `path` field was populated above: Compute the path secret corresponding to the common ancestor node
+  * If the `path` field was populated above: Compute the path secret corresponding to the common ancestor node.
   * Compute an EncryptedGroupSecrets object that encapsulates the `init_secret` for the current epoch and the path secret (if present).

 * Construct one or more Welcome messages from the encrypted GroupInfo object, the encrypted key packages, and any PSKs for which a proposal was included in the Commit.
 The order of the `psks` MUST be the same as the order of PreSharedKey proposals in the `proposals` vector.
-As discussed on
+As discussed in
   {{joining-via-welcome-message}}, the committer is free to choose how many Welcome messages to construct.
 However, the set of Welcome messages produced in this step MUST cover every new member added in the Commit.